CodeToPublic/Anomaly/README.md

 ConDA
-ConDA
 ============

 A denoising diffusion probabilistic model-based Data Augmentation method for anomaly detection.

-ConDA can generate augmented data which can keep the category information of the source sample while inclining the reference sample for enhancing detection performance.
+ConDA can generate augmented data which can keep the category information of the source sample while inclining to the reference sample for enhancing detection performance.
-ConDA can generate augmented data which can keep the category information of the source sample while being close to the target sample for enhancing detection performance.

 ## Requirements